Yoguri plain high protein yoghurt review

 Other health measures

 Fat: This yoghurt has extremely low fat levels at 0.1%.
-Whereas Woolworths is also very low at less than 1%, whereas Chobani has 4%.
+Woolworths is also very low at less than 1%, whereas Chobani has 4%.
 For further context, other brands which don’t focus on protein often have around 9% fat (eg Tamar Valley Greek style yoghurt).

 Protein: Its protein content is also very good at 9.1% - which is just lower than Woolworths (9.4%) and higher than Chobani (8.6%).